 | December | 6 | -1 | 101 | 10 |

-Where to stay in New York: The best hotels
+Where to Stay in New York: Best Hotels

-For a 3-day visit to New York, I recommend staying right in Manhattan so you don’t have to waste time moving from other parts of the city.
-New York is really big and moving around takes much longer than moving around Prague.
+For a 3-day visit to New York, we recommend staying right on Manhattan so you don’t waste precious time commuting from other boroughs.
+New York is enormous, and getting around takes much longer than you might expect.

-Our favourite hotels include the Artezen Hotel on Wall Street, or the Best Western Plus Soho Hotel near SoHo and Chinatown.
+Our favourite hotels include Artezen Hotel on Wall Street and Best Western Plus Soho Hotel near SoHo and Chinatown.

-How to save up to 34% on New York City admission
+How to Save Up to 34% on Admission in New York

 - Empire State Building